Learn to Hunt

 More than 130 million fish are stocked annually into Iowa waters, raised in cold water fish hatcheries, cool and warm water hatcheries and egg-taking stations.
 Fish raised and stocked from hatcheries include trout, channel catfish, hybrid striped bass, muskellunge, northern pike, saugeye, walleye and more.

-Approximately 150,000 rainbow and brook trout are raised at Big Spring and stocked by hatchery personnel into 15 coldwater streams.
+About 150,000 rainbow and brook trout are raised at Big Spring and stocked by hatchery personnel into 15 cold-water streams.
 All trout reared at Big Spring are obtained from the Manchester Hatchery when they are 2-3 inches and then grown to catchable size (10-12 inches).
 It takes approximately 15 months to grow a trout to catchable size.

 The water supply for Big Spring is fed by the largest cold-water spring in Iowa.
 Flows from the spring usually range from 20,000 to 30,000 gallons per minute (GPM), but can exceed 150,000 GPM.
 The Big Spring Watershed is one of the most well-known and studied sites in the nation when it comes to information on groundwater in a karst (limestone) dominated landscape.